Saudi coronavirus work stymied at Canadian lab

 Those preliminary tests are possible because of the genetic sequencing laboratory work done in the Netherlands.
 Zaki also recognizes the experience of SARS, another member of the coronavirus family that killed 774 worldwide, including 44 in Toronto, a decade ago.

-"Now we have a virus before us without an outbreak and the scientific community have a diagnostic test, so we are in a very better situation [than]
+"Now we have a virus before us without an outbreak and the scientific community have a diagnostic test, so we are in a very better situation [than] with SARS."

 For researchers like Zaki and Plummer, there is still work to do on the new coronavirus, now called Middle East Respiratory Syndrome coronavirus or MERS.
 Chief among the questions include how humans become infected, where the virus originated and how it spreads.

 Last week, Dr. Allison McGeer, an infectious disease special from Mount Sinai Hospital in Toronto, joined WHO experts in Saudi Arabia, Plummer said.
 The WHO team is monitoring and guiding the health ministry's response to the outbreak.
 McGeer was part of Toronto's SARS response and contracted the infection.

 With files from CBC's Kelly Crowe